teamwalnut/rescript-urql/docs/getting_started.md

 [@react.component]
 let make = () => {
-  /* Build your request by calling .make on the graphql_ppx module. */ let request = DogsQuery.make();
+  /* Build your request by calling .make on your query. */ let request = DogsQuery.make();

   /* Pass the request to useQuery. */